GRE over IPsec

 The new header information contains the remote endpoint IP address as the destination.
 The latest IP headers permit the packet to be routed between the two tunnel endpoints, and this is done without inspection of the packet’s payload.

 After the packet reaches the remote endpoint, the GRE termination point, the GRE headers are removed, and the original packet is forwarded from the remote router.
 Both GRE and IPsec tunnels are used in solutions for SD WAN SASE and SD WAN Security.
-Both of these solutions would abstract the complexity of configuring these technologies.
+Both solutions abstract the complexity of configuring these technologies.

 GRE Operation